 The Supreme Court's recent ruling in District of Columbia v.
 Heller—the case that overturned Washington, D.C.'s handgun ban—offers two more insights into Biden's position on the Right to Keep and Bear Arms.

 First, Biden has been in the Senate long enough to vote on the confirmation of all nine justices now on the Court.
-Biden voted to confirm only one of the five justices who ruled against D.C.'s handgun ban in Heller.
+Biden voted to confirm only one of the five justices who ruled against D.C.'s handgun ban in Heller, and he voted to confirm all four justices who believed D.C. could ban handguns without violating the Second Amendment.